ionStici/frontend/js/objects.md

 ## Pass By Reference

 Objects are _passed by reference_.
-This means when we pass a variable assigned to an object into a function as an argument, the computer interprets the parameter name as pointing to the space in memory holding that object.
+This means: when we pass an object into a function as an argument, the JavaScript interprets the parameter name as pointing to the space in memory holding that object.
 As a result, functions which change object properties actually mutate the object permanently.

----

 However, reassigning an object inside a function body passed as an argument would not work.
 Even though the object was declared with let and even though we can reassign the object outside of the function body.
 The reassignment kind of worked inside the function, because if we log the object right after reassignment, we see the new object, but if we log the object outside the function then the object still contains the previous properties.